shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 (Note - there's a reverse ask here as well.
 If they do give you that time, what can you do to ensure they feel their time is well spent on you.
 Read Jason Eisner's article below to learn more about this.)

 #### If you're an MIT undergrad
-If you're an undergrad at a school like MIT, which is primarily known for research, you should _definitely_ give research a shot to get your money's worth.
+If you're an undergrad at a school like MIT, which is primarily known for its research, you should _definitely_ give research a shot to get your money's worth.

 Every PI (principal investigator) here is super accomplished at what they do, and is at the bleeding edge of defining their field.
 They maybe bad teachers in the classroom, and even bad research mentors - but they definitely know their field well.

 So do give it a shot, and see if it works well for you.
-It is very likely you'll work with someone in their group (as against directly working with them, and that's fine), and that someone can spur your interest and whet your appetite for research.
+It is very likely you'll work with someone in their group (as against directly working with them, and that's fine), and that someone can spur your interest in research.

 Here's an informative article on how to accommodate research in your otherwise busy undergraduate schedule -- [making the most of an undergrad at CMU](https://willcrichton.net/notes/making-the-most-out-of-cmu/){:target="_blank"}